minjiedeng/Tools/README.md

 # Tools
-Some common tricks in matrix operation using Python (updating)
+Some useful tricks in matrix operation using Python (updating)

 1. numpy.dot
 2. numpy.tensordot